ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 - `init_range_low=-4`: The lower value of the random range from which the gene values in the initial population are selected. `init_range_low` defaults to `-4`.
 Available in [PyGAD 1.0.20](https://pygad.readthedocs.io/en/latest/releases.html#pygad-1-0-20) and higher.
 This parameter has no action if the `initial_population` parameter exists.
 - `init_range_high=4`: The upper value of the random range from which the gene values in the initial population are selected. `init_range_high` defaults to `+4`.
 Available in [PyGAD 1.0.20](https://pygad.readthedocs.io/en/latest/releases.html#pygad-1-0-20) and higher.
 This parameter has no action if the `initial_population` parameter exists.
 - `parent_selection_type="sss"`: The parent selection type.
 Supported types are `sss` (for steady-state selection), `rws` (for roulette wheel selection), `sus` (for stochastic universal selection), `rank` (for rank selection), `random` (for random selection), and `tournament` (for tournament selection).
 A custom parent selection function can be passed starting from [PyGAD 2.16.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-16-0).
 Check the [User-Defined Crossover, Mutation, and Parent Selection Operators](https://pygad.readthedocs.io/en/latest/utils.html#user-defined-crossover-mutation-and-parent-selection-operators) section for more details about building a user-defined parent selection function.
-- `keep_parents=-1`: Number of parents to keep in the current population. `-1` (default) means to keep all parents in the next population. `0` means keep no parents in the next population.
-A value `greater than 0` means keeps the specified number of parents in the next population.
-Note that the value assigned to `keep_parents` cannot be `< - 1` or greater than the number of solutions within the population `sol_per_pop`.
-Starting from [PyGAD 2.18.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-18-0), this parameter have an effect only when the `keep_elitism` parameter is `0`.
-Starting from [PyGAD 2.20.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-20-0), the parents' fitness from the last generation will not be re-used if `keep_parents=0`.
+- `keep_parents=-1`: The number of parents to keep in the next population. `-1` (default) means keep all the parents. `0` means keep no parents.
+A value greater than `0` means keep that number of parents.
+The value of `keep_parents` cannot be less than `-1` or greater than the number of solutions in the population (`sol_per_pop`).
+Starting from [PyGAD 2.18.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-18-0), this parameter has an effect only when the `keep_elitism` parameter is `0`.
+Starting from PyGAD 2.20.0, the parents' fitness from the last generation is not re-used if `keep_parents=0`.
+To see how `keep_parents` and `keep_elitism` work together, check the [How the Number of Offspring Is Decided](https://pygad.readthedocs.io/en/latest/pygad_more.html#how-the-number-of-offspring-is-decided) section.
 - `keep_elitism=1`: Added in [PyGAD 2.18.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-18-0).
-It can take the value `0` or a positive integer that satisfies (`0 <= keep_elitism <= sol_per_pop`).
-It defaults to `1` which means only the best solution in the current generation is kept in the next generation.
-If assigned `0`, this means it has no effect.
-If assigned a positive integer `K`, then the best `K` solutions are kept in the next generation.
-It cannot be assigned a value greater than the value assigned to the `sol_per_pop` parameter.
-If this parameter has a value different than `0`, then the `keep_parents` parameter will have no effect.
+It takes the value `0` or a positive integer that meets the condition `0 <= keep_elitism <= sol_per_pop`.
+It defaults to `1`, which means only the best solution in the current generation is kept in the next generation.
+If set to `0`, it has no effect.
+If set to a positive integer `K`, then the best `K` solutions are kept in the next generation.
+It cannot be greater than the value of the `sol_per_pop` parameter.
+If this parameter is not `0`, then the `keep_parents` parameter has no effect.
+To see how `keep_elitism` and `keep_parents` work together, check the [How the Number of Offspring Is Decided](https://pygad.readthedocs.io/en/latest/pygad_more.html#how-the-number-of-offspring-is-decided) section.
 - `K_tournament=3`: In case that the parent selection type is `tournament`, the `K_tournament` specifies the number of parents participating in the tournament selection.
 It defaults to `3`.
 - `crossover_type="single_point"`: Type of the crossover operation.
 Supported types are `single_point` (for single-point crossover), `two_points` (for two points crossover), `uniform` (for uniform crossover), and `scattered` (for scattered crossover).
 Scattered crossover is supported from PyGAD [2.9.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-9-0) and higher.
 It defaults to `single_point`.
 A custom crossover function can be passed starting from [PyGAD 2.16.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-16-0).
-Check the [User-Defined Crossover, Mutation, and Parent Selection Operators](https://pygad.readthedocs.io/en/latest/pygad_more.html#user-defined-crossover-mutation-and-parent-selection-operators) section for more details about creating a user-defined crossover function.
+Check the [User-Defined Crossover, Mutation, and Parent Selection Operators](https://pygad.readthedocs.io/en/latest/utils.html#user-defined-crossover-mutation-and-parent-selection-operators) section for more details about creating a user-defined crossover function.
 Starting from [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) and higher, if  `crossover_type=None`, then the crossover step is bypassed which means no crossover is applied and thus no offspring will be created in the next generations.
 The next generation will use the solutions in the current population.
 - `crossover_probability=None`: The probability of selecting a parent for applying the crossover operation.
 Its value must be between 0.0 and 1.0 inclusive.
 For each parent, a random value between 0.0 and 1.0 is generated.
 If this random value is less than or equal to the value assigned to the `crossover_probability` parameter, then the parent is selected.
 Added in [PyGAD 2.5.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-5-0) and higher.
 - `mutation_type="random"`: Type of the mutation operation.
 Supported types are `random` (for random mutation), `swap` (for swap mutation), `inversion` (for inversion mutation), `scramble` (for scramble mutation), and `adaptive` (for adaptive mutation).
 It defaults to `random`.
 A custom mutation function can be passed starting from [PyGAD 2.16.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-16-0).
-Check the [User-Defined Crossover, Mutation, and Parent Selection Operators](https://pygad.readthedocs.io/en/latest/pygad_more.html#user-defined-crossover-mutation-and-parent-selection-operators) section for more details about creating a user-defined mutation function.
+Check the [User-Defined Crossover, Mutation, and Parent Selection Operators](https://pygad.readthedocs.io/en/latest/utils.html#user-defined-crossover-mutation-and-parent-selection-operators) section for more details about creating a user-defined mutation function.
 Starting from [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) and higher, if `mutation_type=None`, then the mutation step is bypassed which means no mutation is applied and thus no changes are applied to the offspring created using the crossover operation.
 The offspring will be used unchanged in the next generation. `Adaptive` mutation is supported starting from [PyGAD 2.10.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-10-0).
-For more information about adaptive mutation, go the the [Adaptive Mutation](https://pygad.readthedocs.io/en/latest/pygad_more.html#adaptive-mutation) section.
-For example about using adaptive mutation, check the [Use Adaptive Mutation in PyGAD](https://pygad.readthedocs.io/en/latest/pygad_more.html#use-adaptive-mutation-in-pygad) section.
+For more information about adaptive mutation, go the the [Adaptive Mutation](https://pygad.readthedocs.io/en/latest/utils.html#adaptive-mutation) section.
+For example about using adaptive mutation, check the [Use Adaptive Mutation in PyGAD](https://pygad.readthedocs.io/en/latest/utils.html#use-adaptive-mutation-in-pygad) section.
 - `mutation_probability=None`: The probability of selecting a gene for applying the mutation operation.
 Its value must be between 0.0 and 1.0 inclusive.
 For each gene in a solution, a random value between 0.0 and 1.0 is generated.
 If this random value is less than or equal to the value assigned to the `mutation_probability` parameter, then the gene is selected.
 If this parameter exists, then there is no need for the 2 parameters `mutation_percent_genes` and `mutation_num_genes`.
 Added in [PyGAD 2.5.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-5-0) and higher.
 - `mutation_by_replacement=False`: An optional bool parameter.
 It works only when the selected type of mutation is random (`mutation_type="random"`).
 In this case, `mutation_by_replacement=True` means replace the gene by the randomly generated value.
 If False, then it has no effect and random mutation works by adding the random value to the gene.
 Supported in [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) and higher.
 Check the changes in [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) under the Release History section for an example.
 - `mutation_percent_genes="default"`: Percentage of genes to mutate.
 It defaults to the string `"default"` which is later translated into the integer `10` which means 10% of the genes will be mutated.
 It must be `>0` and `<=100`.
 Out of this percentage, the number of genes to mutate is deduced which is assigned to the `mutation_num_genes` parameter.
 The `mutation_percent_genes` parameter has no action if `mutation_probability` or `mutation_num_genes` exist.
 Starting from [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) and higher, this parameter has no action if `mutation_type` is `None`.